mdub/rspec-longrun/README.md

 The resulting test output looks something like:

     Example group
-      First example
+      * First example
         OK
-      Second example
+      * Second example
         OK
-      Third example
+      * Third example
         PENDING (Not implemented yet)

 ### Tracking progress

-RSpec::Longrun defines a 'step' method that can be used to group blocks of code within the context of a large test.
+Include RSpec::Longrun::DSL to define the 'step' method, which can be used to group blocks of code within the context of a large test.
 For example:

+    describe "Account management" do

+      include RSpec::Longrun::DSL     # <-- important

       example "Log in and alter preferences" do

         step "Log in" do
           # ...
         end

         step "Navigate to preferences page" do
           # ...
         end

         step "Change preferences" do
           # ...
         end

       end

+    end

 The resulting test output looks something like:

+    Account management
-    Log in and alter preferences
+      * Log in and alter preferences
         - Log in
         - Navigate to preferences page
         - Change preferences
         OK

 ## Contributing